sgmurphy/wordpress-plugins/simply-schedule-appointments/readme.txt

 - Added the new booking app banner alerts.
 - Adding Booking Flows new Sidecards.
 - Expose rescheduling history using twig variables

-== 1.6.7.12 - 2024-04-02 ==

-= Fixes =

-- Improve phone number validation
-- Next dates button disabled when it should not be
-- Fixing new booking app phone field.

-= Features and Improvements =

 For older changelog entries, please see the [additional CHANGELOG.md file](https://plugins.svn.wordpress.org/simply-schedule-appointments/trunk/CHANGELOG.md) delivered with the plugin.